Temetias/homepage-2020/src/blog_content/js-ts-tricks-and-gotchas.md

 To more effectively utilize this in TypeScript, I've learned that splitting your types based on the provided functionality achieves a very nice typesystem that supports currying.
 The types for the example above might look something like this:
 ![alt text](/curry-ts.PNG "Simplest example of currying in TS")

+To make the most out of this trick, make sure you order your arguments in a way that you put in the stuff you'll know early first and the stuff you know later last.
+Think about what is the needle and what is the haystack.

 More stuff about currying and functional JS/TS in general can be found in [Kyle Simpsons "Functional Light JavaScript"](https://github.com/getify/Functional-Light-JS).
 Strong recommendation for the [video course in Frontend Masters](https://frontendmasters.com/courses/functional-javascript-v3/).
 Hands down one of the best online courses I've ever watched.